 Coontail (aka Hornwort)

-This native plant has not yet been identified in Conway Lake.
+This native plant has been identified by Maria Gross in Wiley Brook inlet (Zone 7).

 Coontail is a is a free-floating submerged plant with no roots, however, it often lies across the bottom, giving the appearance of being rooted.
 Unlike rooted aquatic plants that draw their nutrients primarily from the sediments, hornworts draw nutrients directly from the water.
 The leaves are fork-divided and arranged in whorls of 5 to 12 leaves.
 Whorls of leaves are more closely spaced towards the end of branches giving the plant a raccoon tail appearance.
 The leaves are relatively stiff to the touch and typically hold their shape and position when pulled from the water, unlike many other plants with finely divided leaves.